sricharankrishnan/newsapiorg-node-api/README.md

 ### Getting Started

 The first and the easiest way to use this system, is through the API endpoints mentioned below.
 Here there is a clear indication of the type of request that needs to be used along with a payload (if applicable).
-Alternatively, you could download or clone this repository, perform `npm install` to fetch all the required NPM Packages and run the server locally.<br/><br/>
+Alternatively, you could download or clone this repository, perform `npm install` to fetch all the required NPM Packages and run the server locally using the command ```npm run start```.<br/><br/>

 ### Prerequisites